EnricoPicci/scopone-ng-react/README.md

 ### Test the server from VSCode playing an entire game with standalone service (e.g. with the service in "scopone-rx-service" folder)

+Start the server in one of the possible ways:

-Go to the server folder with `cd server`.
-Launch the server with `~/go/bin/server`.
+- go to the server folder with `cd server`and launch the server with `~/go/bin/server`
+- launch with Docker with the command `docker run -p 8080:8080 scopone-server`
+- deploying the server as a Lambda web socket server

+If mongodb is used, then make sure the database is clean. i.e. there are no collection related to Scopone app.
+All tests can be repeated without having to cleanup the DB, but it may happen that for uncontrolled reasons the DB is left in a state which does not allow to complete the tests, so it is convenient to clean up the db to run the first set of tests.

-Set the WebSocket server url as value of the property `serverAddress` in the file `scopone-rx-service/src/environments/environment.ts` (for the ng-client) or in `.env` file for client-react.
-If the WebSocket server has been launched locally, then the url is `ws://localhost:8080/osteria`.
-Otherwise specify the url to be used.
+Set the WebSocket server url as value of the property `serverAddress` in the file `scopone-rx-service/src/environments/environment.ts`.
+If the WebSocket server has been launched locally, then the url is probably something like this `ws://localhost:8080/osteria`.
+Otherwise specify the url to be used (e.g. in case of Lambda server, the url would look something like this `wss://my-end-point.execute-api.us-east-1.amazonaws.com/dev`).

-Go to the scopone-rx-service (`cd scopone-rx-service` from the workspace folder for Angular or `cd client-react` for React).
-Open VSCode and from within VSCode, open the file `service.mocha-play-game.ts`.
+Go to the scopone-rx-service (`cd scopone-rx-service` from the workspace folder.
+Open VSCode from there with the command `code .` and from within VSCode, open the file `service.mocha-play-game.ts`.
 Go to the VSCode Debug window, select "Current TS Tests File" in the Run drop down list and launch.

 This test creates a new game and plays an entire hand (i.e. plays all 40 cards) and checks that everything works from a WebSockets API point of view.

-### Test the server from VSCode playing an entire game with the React client service

-Do the same as above, but from the "client-react" folder.
-IN case of React implementation, from within the client-react folder it is also possible to launch the command `npm run test-rx-service` to test and entire hand of a new game from command line.

 ### Start the first hand of a game and play 36 cards

 Do the same steps described in the "Test the server from VSCode" section, but launch the file `scopone-server.service.play-39-cards.ts`.
 This test creates a new game and plays the first hand for 36 cards.
 This allows a tester to log in the server from the front end and test the end of an hand without having to play all cards.

-## Angular Client (client.ng folder)
+## Angular Client (client-ng folder)

 The Client is an Angular application, currently using version 9 of the framework.